julia-ediamond/isportfolio.github.io/README.md

 - JavaScript to be added

 ## Acknowledgement
-She Codes Plus
+- She Codes Plus
-Bhp
+- Bhp
-Spacecubed
+-